More Real Folk Blues: The Missing Album

-More Real Folk Blues: The Missing Album is an album by blues musician John Lee Hooker that was recorded in Chicago in 1966 at the same sessions for The Real Folk Blues but not released by the Chess label until 1991.
+More Real Folk Blues: The Missing Album is a record by blues guitarist and singer John Lee Hooker that was recorded in Chicago in 1966 at the same sessions for The Real Folk Blues but not released by the Chess label until 1991.

 Reception

 AllMusic reviewer Bill Dahl stated: "Produced by Ralph Bass in 1966 but not issued by Chess at the time, More Real Folk Blues was unearthed by MCA only a few years back.
 It's no masterpiece, but certainly deserved release in its day – backed by Burns and a Chicago rhythm section that copes as well as can be expected with Hooker's singular sense of timing".